LIfT BioSciences announces its N-LIfT cell therapy shows tumour destruction across five different solid tumour types in PDX tumouroid models

 LIfT BioSciences is the only biotech company in the world with a Neutrophil Based Cell Therapy Platform.
 LIfT is completing its pre-clinical data package now as it prepares to move into clinical trials at the end of next year, following their eagerly awaited Series A round.
 LIfT is now also making its patented alpha neutrophil cell therapy platform available to other companies to help to develop breakthrough therapies in other therapy areas.

-Figure 1: PDX model shows N-LIfT CANs killing across multiple solid tumour types
+Figure 1: PDX model shows N-LIfT CANs killing across multiple solid tumour type

 Further information